chinmayanand078/DevInsight-Generative-AI-CS787/docs/SETUP.md

    ```
    If you are using a self-hosted/OpenAI-compatible gateway, also add `LLM_API_BASE=<your_base_url>`.

-2. (Optional) Enable semantic retrieval by choosing an embedding model and rebuilding the FAISS index:
+2. (Optional, recommended) Enable semantic retrieval by choosing an embedding model and rebuilding the FAISS index:
    ```bash
    echo "EMBEDDING_MODEL=sentence-transformers/all-MiniLM-L6-v2" >> .env
    python -m backend.app.rag.index_builder